jordn/heroku-django-s3/README.md

     heroku config:add DJ_SECRET_KEY=[Any random sequence of around 40 characters django uses for added security]
     ```

-    You can turn debug on/off by changing the DJ_DEBUG setting (only do something has gone wrong. *Note: static files aren't served from S3 in debug mode*):
+    You can turn debug on/off by changing the DJ_DEBUG setting (only do this if something has gone wrong. *Note: static files aren't served from S3 in debug mode*):

     ```sh
     heroku config:add DJ_DEBUG=True